ftravers/datomic-tutorial/README.md

         :user/email "franklin.rosevelt@gmail.com"
         :user/age 14}])

-Those numbers are the entity id's (`:db/id`) of the two records (maps) we transacted into the database.
+The numbers returned by the query are the entity id's (`:db/id`) of the two records (maps) we transacted into the database.

 We are going to convert these entity ids into familiar clojure maps using two approaches.
-The first approach is a bit more instinctive, and the second approach is more enlightened.
+The first approach is a bit more instinctive, and the second approach is more enlightened (elegant).

 Instinctively, I'd look for an API to convert a `:db/id` into the actual entity that the id represents.
 So datomic has a function:
-`entity`, which is documented like so:
+`(entity db entity-id)`, which is documented like so:

 "Returns a dynamic map of the entity's attributes for the given id"